- Oops!Something went wrong.Please try again later.

-The 'return' is the amount earned after tax over the last twelve months.
-One way to conceptualize this is that for each $1 of shareholders' capital it has, the company made $0.03 in profit.
+The 'return' refers to a company's earnings over the last year.
+One way to conceptualize this is that for each $1 of shareholders' capital it has, the company made $0.07 in profit.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.